 As snow-crusted boot season approaches, having a handy shoe-removal perch positioned near the door is a wise (and welcoming) idea.
 With this DIY, you can transform a worn, frayed, or simply lackluster stool into a chic and functional piece fit for a modern home.
-It’s quick and simple to put together—and to put your own spin on.
+It's quick and simple to put together—and to put your own spin on.
 Play around with weaving different colors of leather together, or use a single neutral tone as shown here.
-Read on to learn how it’s done.
+Read on to learn how it's done.
+At a glance: Time: 2 hours or less Difficulty: Beginner

 You will need: